-LINGG 110 Introduction to Linguistics

-LINGG 115 Linguistic Analysis

-LINGG 120 Reading & Writing Research in Linguistics

-LINGG 121 Linguistic Survey of the Philippines

-LINGG 125 Introduction to Field Methods in Linguistics

-LINGG 130 Structure of a Philippine Language

-LINGG 132 Structure of Bahasa Indonesia/Malaysia

-LINGG 136 Structure of the Japanese Language

-LINGG 137 Structure of the Korean Language

-LINGG 138 Structure of a Chinese Language

-LINGG 140 Introduction to Grammatical Theories

-LINGG 150 The Austronesian Language Family

-LINGG 165 Phonological & Morphological Comparison of Phil.
-Languages

-LINGG 166 Syntactic & Semantic Comparison of Phil.
-Languages

-LINGG 170 Introduction to Ethnolinguistics

-LINGG 180 Language Issues in the Philippines

-LINGG 190 Structures of Selected Languages

-LINGG 197 Special Topics in Linguistics

-LINGG 199 Research Methods in Linguistics

-asian language courses
+LINGG 110 Introduction to Linguistics LINGG 115 Linguistic Analysis LINGG 120 Reading & Writing Research in Linguistics Linguistic Survey of the Philippines LINGG 121 LINGG 125 Introduction to Field Methods in Linguistics LINGG 130 Structure of a Philippine Language LINGG 132 Structure of Bahasa Indonesia/Malaysia LINGG 136 Structure of the Japanese Language LINGG 137 Structure of the Korean Language LINGG 138 Structure of a Chinese Language LINGG 140 Introduction to Grammatical Theories LINGG 150 The Austronesian Language Family LINGG 165 Phonological & Morphological Comparison of Phil.
+Languages Syntactic & Semantic Comparison of Phil.
+Languages LINGG 166 LINGG 170 Introduction to Ethnolinguistics LINGG 180 Language Issues in the Philippines LINGG 190 Structures of Selected Languages LINGG 197 Special Topics in Linguistics LINGG 199 Research Methods in Linguistics asian language courses

 The following Asian language courses are currently being offered by the Department.
-Take note that European languages are offered by the Department of European Languages and the Departamento ng Filipino at Panitikan ng Pilipinas offers Fil 10.1 & 10.2 for those who want to learn Philippine languages, such as Ilokano, Cebuano, etc. Take note that Fil 10.1 & 10.2 cannot be credited in order to fulfill the foreign language requirement of the B.A. in Linguistics curriculum.
+Take note that the College of Arts & Letters have the following language course offerings: European languages are offered by the Department of European Languages (DEL) and the Departamento ng Filipino at Panitikan ng Pilipinas (DFPP) offers Fil 10.1 & 10.2 for those who want to learn Philippine languages, such as Ilokano, Cebuano, etc. However, Fil 10.1 & 10.2 cannot be credited in order to fulfill the foreign language requirement of the BA in Linguistics curriculum.